 McKay v.
 Sheriff Hutchens - Lawsuit challenging Orange County's strict requirements for obtaining a CCW, filed after the California legislature banned the "unloaded open carry" of firearms.
 This case is a follow-up to the Peruta and Richards cases which relied (partially) on the plaintiffs' ability to openly carry an unloaded firearm.
-Plaintiffs have fully briefed and argued their appeal.
-The case is under submission and they currently awaiting a decision from the Ninth Circuit Court of Appeals.
+Plaintiffs have fully briefed and argued their appeal before the Ninth Circuit Court of Appeals.
+The case is currently stayed, awaiting a decision from the Court in the Peruta matter.